hejin-jeong/Prework/README.md

 Here's a walkthrough of implemented user stories:

-Upload the GIF file to this repository - "tip4tip.gif"
+Uploaded the GIF file to this repository - "tip4tip.gif"

 Recorded the screen and converted into GIF by [Ezgif](https://ezgif.com/).